 WoW: TBC Classic – What values do tanks, casters and melee have to achieve?

 As in WoW Classic, tanks, spellcasters and offensive melee fighters should also reach certain value limits in Burning Crusade Classic so that they can do their job in the best possible way.
-We’ll tell you how much hit rating, weapon knowledge and Co. you need in TBC Classic.
+We’ll tell you how much hit rating, knowledge and Co. you need in TBC Classic.

 we had already touched on it: A lot changes in values with WoW: Burning Crusade Classic.